evanwinter/genius-lyric-analyzer/readme.md

 * Gather the lyrics to every song in an artist's catalogue (as it is on Genius.com, that is)
 * With the Natural Language Toolkit, plot the words used most frequently by that artist on a frequency distribution graph.
 (Overly common words are ommitted from the graph)
-* Calculate stats like number of songs, number of unique words and lexical diversity -- neatly outputted in a textfile.
+* Calculate stats like number of songs, number of unique words, pageviews of each song and lexical diversity -- neatly outputted in a textfile.
-* Coming soon: Get the frequency of a specific word or phrase in an artists' catalogue.
+* Get the frequency of a specific word in an artists' catalogue.
+* Coming soon: Get the frequency of a phrase.